semgrep/semgrep-docs/docs/getting-started.md

 </TabItem>

 </Tabs>

+You have just finished installing and running a Semgrep scan.
+Use [Semgrep Cloud Platform](/semgrep-cloud-platform/getting-started) to triage your findings and view vulnerabilities.

 :::tip
 * You can also run `semgrep scan --config=auto` for **offline-only SAST scans**.
 No SCA scan is performed with this command.